Summer Staff Position

 Summer Program Interns work on a team of college age young adults to plan, facilitate, and manage a fun and structured summer program!
 We build these teams by grouping interns together based on their strengths, interests, and personalities.
 The following list should give you an idea of the passions we strive to include on each team:

-• Young Artists Coordinator – sparks creativity in children, helps them learn new and fun ways of self-expression, build self-confidence, and gain an appreciation of the arts.
+• Young Artists Coordinator – This PT Intern is never short of colored pencils or good dance moves!
+The Young Artists Coordinator runs the program that supports child learning in visual arts, theater, creative writing, poetry, music, dance, and more!
+It’s the Young Artists Coordinator’s job to spark creativity in children, help them learn new and fun ways of self-expression, build self-confidence, and gain an appreciation of the arts.

+New applicants can apply to serve as a Reading Coordinator, facilitating our literacy interventions with early readers.
+You can learn more about the Reading Coordinator position here.
 Returning applicants can apply to serve as a Site Coordinator, leading and empowering a team of interns at a specific summer program site.
+You can learn more about the Site Coordinator position here.
 New and returning applicants can apply to serve as a House Pastor.
 You can learn more the House Pastor position here.

 Details